iloveitaly/python-starter-template/README.md

 This is an extremely opinionated template for a Python and React project.
 Here's the stack:

+* Justfile + Direnv + Mise + Lefthook + 1Password for local development & secret configuration
 * Python + FastAPI + SQLModel + SQLAlchemy + Alembic + Celery
 * TypeScript + React + Vite + React Router (in SPA mode) + ShadCN + Tailwind + ESLint + Prettier
 * Postgres + Redis
 * Sentry + Clerk + PostHog
 * Docker (via nixpacks) for containerization
 * GitHub Actions for CI/CD
-* Direnv + 1Password for secret management

 ## Cost of Complexity

 There are many things I don't like about this setup.
-There's a cost to going this router and I'm not sure if it's worth it.
+There's a complexity cost to going this route and I'm not sure if it's worth it.

-It's all about tradeoffs:
+It's all about tradeoffs.
+For modern web development, there are the options as I see them:

+1. Use Rails and HotWire.
-1. Use rails and hotwire.
-You lose React and all of the amazing ui libraries that come with it.
-You make hiring harder.
-You lose typing.
+   1. You lose React, all of the amazing ui libraries that come with it, the massive JS + Py labor market, great tooling, typing, and finely-tuned LLMs on massive training data.
+   2. You get a beautifully crafted battery-included framework.
 2. Use full stack javascript.
-You have to work with Javascript everyday.
+   1. You have to work with Javascript everyday.
+I've given up on backend JavaScript.
+The whole ecosystem is a mess and I don't enjoy working in it.
+Non-starter for me.
-3. Use this approach.
-You lose the beauty of batteries-included-rails and the deployment simplicity of the other approaches.
+   2. You get access to a massive labor market, great tooling, typing, and finely-tuned LLMs on massive training data.
+3. Use React & Python.
+   1. You lose simplicity.
+You have to deal with two languages, which means more complex build systems.
+   2. You get full-stack typing (if you do it right).
+   3. You can move fast with React and all of the amazing UI libraries built on top of it, without having to deal with full stack JavaScript.
+   4. You get access to massive JS + Py labor markets.

+#3 is what is implemented here.

-### Architecture Notes
+## Architecture Notes

 notes:
 assume injection of pretty traceback